-Environmental Issues ere available, the significance criteria established by the a rict may be relied upon to make the following determinati Less Than Significant Impact No Impact (a) Conflict with or obstruct implementation of the applicable air quality plan? \boxtimes (b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? (c) Expose sensitive receptors to substantial pollutant concentrations? \boxtimes (d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? \boxtimes
+Environmental Issues Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Wh dist ere available, the significance criteria established by the a rict may be relied upon to make the following determination applicable air qua ons.
+Would the pi lity management a roject: listrict or air pollut ion control (a) Conflict with or obstruct implementation of the applicable air quality plan? $\boxtimes$ (b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? $\boxtimes$ (c) Expose sensitive receptors to substantial pollutant concentrations? $\boxtimes$ (d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people?